JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 	- Liquid shred solves the problem of having liquid gain!  check!
 	- Sounds really cool just going through the presets
 	- Air Raid goes really heavy classic hard rock.
+- ===== Green USB Cable
+	- Cons: The noise is/can be terrible.
+With a noise gate on it is ok.
+This is not the kind of thing that anyone would choose to use professionally.  high gain without a good noise gate is completely unusable.
+Cleans without a noise gate are usable.
+Crunch can be usable.
+The light should stop blinking when it is working or light up when there is a signal.  not sturdy.
+Plugging direct into a computer the weight would torque the port pretty hard.  sort of needs a little extension of some kind for that reason.
+	- Pros: its only fifteen freaking dollars.
+There is no extra cable baggage.
+It doesnt take up space.  it doesn’t make any cable spaghetti.
+It feels nice.
+Convenient for travel.
+	- Summary: Its not even the kind of thing that a hobbyist will choose to use long term.
+I venture to say there is no one playing guitar for fun who will buy this and be satisfied with it long term such that they never choose to save up the roughly $100 to someday get something much much better, but ultimately it is fine to use and play with plugins, and get sounds easily quickly and without any mess around your laptop and get some actually good sounds and find the areas its weak and use those to learn what matters to you and help you eventually upgrade to something else but for now start effectivvely today making recording writing jamming with real fun music!
+- ===== Groundinig
+	- touch the grounding cable If I run a groundinig cable to my hand and the guitar ccable by the input jack tons of the buzzing goes away.
+A little of the buzzing goes away when i just touch my hand even if I’m not touching the guitar metal.  i put the cable on my ankle and then touch the guiitar and its super quiet.
+Also touching the computer once i’m grounded makes the guitar quieter even if i’m not touching the guitar touching the computre even when I’m not grounded makes the guitar quieter too in the same wayy actually